-Since you have control over the the speed, I would say it’s a safe ride.
-The only thing I’d caution on is to keep aware and make sure you leave enough space between the you and the rider in front of you.
+Since you have control over the speed, I would say it’s a safe ride.
+The only thing I’d caution is make sure you leave enough space between you and the rider in front of you.
 It’s no different than driving.

 You don’t want to hit the rider in front of you, and you don’t want the rider behind you to hit you.
 Period.

 Is it easy to operate?